Where will I stay on my trip to Kenya?

 What are some other possible activities during the Kenya experience?

 Throughout the trip the students will hear presentations about Kenya’s history, economy, and language taught by the faculty at Batian’s View.
 There will also be time for long walks along the Naro Moru River and visits to the local market.
 In fact, every few days the students will be responsible for buying the group’s vegetables and fruit at the village market.
 Batian’s View is located at 7,000’ on the slopes of Mt.
 Kenya and only 5 miles from the Mt.
 Kenya National Park boundary.
-Time allowing, the group will take a day-hike on the mountain, following animal trails and possibly seeing colobus monkey and bushbuck.
+After school the students have time to explore the forest on Batian’s View property, which is bordered by the Naro Moru river.
+Across the river is the Mt.
+Kenya National Forest, which offer long hiking trails and amazing view of the surroundings.

 One day may be spent at Sweetwaters Game Reserve, a one-hour drive from Batian’s View.
 Here the students may see giraffe, zebra, cape buffalo, hippo, elephant and lion.
 Within Sweetwaters is a chimpanzee refuge, one of three that were begun by Jane Goodall.
 This refuge holds roughly 25 chimps, some of which were rescued from shop owners that kept the chimps in cages to attract buyers.
 Now there are second-generation chimps that are learning how to live in the wild.

-The group will have a three-day safari to *Samburu Game Reserve, one of Kenya’s premier locations for seeing the wildlife for which the country is famous.
+The group has a three-day safari to *Samburu Game Reserve, one of Kenya’s premier locations for seeing the wildlife for which the country is famous.
 This park is three hours north of Batian’s View and located along the Ewaso Nigro River.
-The group will stay in one of the group campsites near the river.
+The group stays in a rustic tented camp and with some very welcomed luxuries.
 A typical day begins before sunrise with the group slowly driving along the river or across the savannah viewing animals.
 The pace is slow and conducive to closely watching the animals’ behaviors and for careful photography.
 As the sun climbs and the day becomes warm, the animals are typically less active and the group returns to camp for a late breakfast.
 The afternoons are for classes about the local ecosystem, the Samburu (the dominant tribe of the area), or Kiswahili practice.
 In the late afternoon the animals become active again and this brings a long afternoon game drive, returning to camp before dark.

 *Should for some reason we don’t go to Samburu Game Reserve we will spend the same amount of time at a comparable game park.